 With the increasing need for computing power and a growing premium on floor space, server rack is often used to achieve high density in the data center.
 The proper use of network racks can facilitate a consolidation of different network equipment in an organized, safe and efficient manner.
 There are many types of server racks to choose from, but which one is the most suitable for your data center?

-Open frame rack consists of mounting rails without sides or doors – an open-air structure for mounting network equipment.
+Open server rack consists of mounting rails without sides or doors – an open-air structure for mounting network equipment.
 They’re typically used for server room that don’t require physical security and don’t need added airflow control.
 An open frame rack cabinet provides easy access and offers plenty of open space for cable management, making this solution ideal for network wiring closets and distribution frame applications with high-density cabling.
 There are two basic types of racks: 2-post and 4-post rack.
 2-post racks generally require less depth but support less weight than 4-post racks.

-Cabinet has front / rear doors, side panels and four adjustable vertical mounting rails (posts).
+Server Cabinet has front / rear doors, side panels and four adjustable vertical mounting rails (posts).
 It generally refers to “enclosed rack”.
 Since the doors and side panels can be locked, enclosed racks provide physical equipment security at the rack level.
 Despite the benefits of network cabinets, they also pose some challenges – particularly in the area of cooling.
 A server rack cabinet, obviously, has much less access to outside air.
 So it will require some kind of venting for air cooling.

 Wall mount rack is designed to be attached to the wall, in order to save floor space and fit in areas where other racks can’t.
 It is generally in open frame or cabinet style, and mainly used for housing network equipment like fiber patch panels and switches.
 But it also has some cons: it is smaller than other rack cabinets, so can’t support much weight and does not offer the same amount of security that a full enclosed server rack could offer.
 If you run a small/home-based offices or larger offices that are looking to add an additional rack to an existing system, wall mount racks are an affordable option.